 The history of the Cockatoo is set against the backdrop of a fast-growing Los Angeles.
 Population in Los Angeles County spiked from 170K in 1900 to 2.2M by 1930.
 Tumultuous times saw a stock market crash that closed the lid on the roaring twenties.
 After Prohibition and The Great Depression, the world was at war once again.
 As the movie industry transformed Hollywood into a worldwide beacon of American culture, money and fame attracted opportunists from dark corners.

 Powerful mafia figure Bugsy Siegel relocated to LA from New York.
-While he made his way into Hollywood circles, his prodigy, Mickey Cohen, feuded with Jack Dragma, a major head of Southern California organized crime.
+While he made his way into Hollywood circles, his henchman, Mickey Cohen, feuded with Jack Dragna, a major head of Southern California organized crime.
 Gambling was a major component of their activities.
 Corruption within the system – that is, law enforcement and government officials – ran rampant.
 This was LA.

 Before the Cockatoo Inn we knew was established, a small place called the Cockatoo Cafe sat in its place.
 History surrounding its founding are unknown.
 However, there are records that show it was described as a “dingy” place in the 1940s, known for being an illegal bookie joint.
 It was owned by three men, one of whom was a Los Angeles police detective.
 In a later FBI interview, known mafia associate Andrew J. Lococo admitted to being a bookie and profiting from gambling activities at the Cockatoo Cafe.